tivac/modular-css/packages/www/src/guide/usage-svelte.md

 ### svelte

 Svelte preprocessor support for [`modular-css`](https://github.com/tivac/modular-css).
-Process inline `<style>`s or `<link>` references inside your Svelte components using the full power of `modular-css` while also providing compile-time optimizations for smaller bundles and even faster runtime performance!
+Process inline `<style>` or `<link>` references inside your Svelte components using the full power of `modular-css` while also providing compile-time optimizations for smaller bundles and even faster runtime performance!

 #### Example